MA and PhD degrees in Composition

 Before work on the thesis can begin, the student needs to find a thesis advisor for each component of the thesis.
 The thesis advisor for the composition component will be a member of the composition faculty.
 The thesis advisor for the written component may be a faculty member outside the composition department, or a member of the composition faculty.
 In some cases, one member of the composition faculty will act as the advisor for both components of the thesis.

 In consultation with her thesis advisor(s), the student will prepare a brief (maximum one-page) proposal of her thesis essay.
-This proposal must be submitted to the Composition Department faculty by November 1st.
-The composition faculty will determine the viability of the essay proposal by November 15.
-If modifications to the proposal are deemed necessary, the student should re-submit the modified proposal by November 22.
+This proposal must be submitted to the Composition Department faculty by April 1st of the student’s first year of study.
+The composition faculty will determine the viability of the essay proposal by April 15.
+If modifications to the proposal are deemed necessary, the student should re-submit the modified proposal by April 22.

 The thesis needs to be approved by a reading committee.
 The reading committee will consist of three members, who will be the thesis advisor (or advisors) and one (or two) composition faculty that will be appointed to serve.
 The thesis advisor(s) will determine when the thesis is ready to proceed to review by the full committee.